Benbinbin/highlights2json/README.md

     "press": "string",
     "covers": "[string]", // a urls list of the book cover images "types": "[string]",
-    "description": "string",
-    "review": "string",
     "tags": "[string]",
     "stars": "number",
-    "links": "[string]", // a urls list about the book
+    "links": "[string]", // a urls list about the book },
+  "introduction": "string", // the introduction of the book "review": "string", // your review of the book,
   // the category data structure is a tree
   // each node contain three property:
   // * value: the (string) value of this node
   // * depth: the (number) level of this node
   // * children: the sub nodes array
   "category": "object",
-  },
   "highlights": [{
     "chapter": "string",
     "color": "string",